roryprimrose/ModelBuilder/README.md

 }
 ```

-The ShippingContainer model here can then be created without an specific type mapping.
+The ShippingContainer model here can then be created without an specific type mapping as `DefaultTypeResolve` will automatically identify that a Manifest instance should be created when creating an IManifest.
 ```
-Model.Create<ShippingContainer>()
+var model = Model.Create<ShippingContainer>();
 ```

 ### IValueGenerator

-An `IValueGenerator` is used to create value types.
+An `IValueGenerator` typically creates values that do not require constructor parameters.
 There are many value generators that come out of the box.
 These are:

 - AddressValueGenerator
 - AgeValueGenerator